trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 </figure>

-After the feathers have been blow-dried, they have to be put in place, which takes several hours.
-This means arranging the feathers so that they lie in the same way they would on a living bird.
+After the feathers have been blow-dried, they have to be put arranged, which takes several hours.
+This means aligning the feathers so that they appear in the same way they would on a living bird.

 <figure>